scalableinternetservices/ucsb_website/project1.md

     ssh -i <ACCOUNT_NAME>.pem <ACCOUNT_NAME>@ec2.cs291.com

-For example, if your account name is `some-student`, you should have the file `some-student.pem`, and you will run the command:
+Please note that if you have an underscore `_` in your UCSBNetId, then you'll need to replace that with a hyphen `-`.
+For example, if your UCSBNetId is `some_student`, you should have the file `some-student.pem`, and you will run the command:

     ssh -i some-student.pem some-student@ec2.cs291.com